 How does dementia progress?

-The speed in which dementia progresses varies greatly from person to person.
-It can also depend on the type of dementia that someone has.
 Typically, symptoms of dementia tend to develop slowly, often over several years.
 In the early stages of the disease, many people with mild dementia cope with just a small amount of support and care.
 As the disease progresses more care is usually needed.

-In the later stages of dementia, speech may be lost and severe physical problems may develop, including problems with mobility, incontinence, and general frailty.
+In the later stages of dementia, speech may be lost and severe physical problems may develop, including problems with mobility, incontinence and general frailty.
 This can make people more susceptible to other health problems such as infections.
 Often, people with dementia die from another health problem such as a severe chest infection.
 So, the dementia isn't the cause of their death but has contributed to it.

 How is dementia diagnosed?

-Because the symptoms of dementia tend to develop slowly, often over several years, they may be difficult to recognise at first.
-This can make dementia difficult to diagnose in some people.
+Dementia is difficult to diagnose in some people.
 In the beginning, symptoms are often put down to other causes.
 There may also be a degree of protection by friends, carers and relatives who help the person to look after themself and, by doing so, cover up the person's inability.

 Saying that, commonly, it is not the person with the symptoms but rather their relatives, carers or friends who have concerns that the person may have dementia.
 They may be concerned about the person's memory or behaviour.
-However, people with a high intellect or a demanding job, may notice themselves that their mental ability is starting to fail.
+However, people with a high intellect or a demanding job may notice themselves that their mental ability is starting to fail.